hmxsqaq/Graphics-TinyRenderer/README.md

 ```

 Actually, there are some problems with the fourth step.
-I am just simply fill all the pixels with the same given color, which is only able to render solid-colored triangles.
+I am just simply fill all the pixels with the same given Color, which is only able to render solid-colored triangles.

 We can use the interpolation or some other algorithm to create better img.
 I will implement it later.